 The generated code is very slow, likely too much to be useful.
 It is more interesting to use this command's big brother, futhark-pyopencl.

--o outfile Where to write the resulting binary.
-By default, if the source program is named 'foo fut' the himory will be nomed 'foo'
+-o outnie Where to write the resulting binary.
+By default, if the sou arce program is named of the last successful compiler step will be printed to standard error.

 'foo.fut', the binary will be named 'foo'.